DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

 * Machine Trap Base Address Register (MTVEC): Holds the base address of the trap handler (trap entry point).
 * Machine Exception Program Counter (MEPC): Holds the return address from the trap handler (trap exit point).

-Totals 164 bits of paralel input to the smart watchdog.
+Totals 164 bits of parallel input to the smart watchdog.

 ## **Stage 2 - Feature Extraction**:

 These six data signals combined provide information on control flow in the RISC-V architecture.
 To allow for changes in program code (e.g. different instruction sequences), and to reduce input data width to the smart watchdog, features are extracted as shown below.
-The 164 bits are condersed down to just 16 binary features, with each feature capturing a single piece of information relating to the current instruction.
+The 164 bits are condensed down to just 16 binary features, with each feature capturing a single piece of information relating to the current instruction.

 <p align="center">
   <img src="../Images/Feature_Layer.PNG" alt="Feature Layer" width="600"/>